5 Reasons All Christians Should Read Queen Esther’s Story

 Without biblical or historical evidence, that’s only a theory.

-5 Reasons Christians Should Read Esther
+5 Reasons Christians Should Read Queen Esther's Story

 As stated before, the book doesn’t use God’s name, and the conflict on the surface is political and racial.
 God’s character and even the Gospel are evident throughout the story, though.
 And Esther has a great deal to teach Christians.